intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 ##### DIY User
 For DIY user, you could put the model in your local directory, and set `model:/path/to/dir`.

-#### 2.2 Input Data Configuration
+#### 2.3 Input Data Configuration
+The field `input` contains your input data configuration.

 * src: the queue you subscribe for your input data, e.g. a default config of Redis on local machine is `localhost:6379`.
-* shape: the shape of your input data, e.g. a default config for pretrained imagenet is `3,224,224`, you should use the same shape of data which trained your model, in Tensorflow the format is usually HWC and in other models the format is usually CHW.
+* image_shape: the shape of your input data, e.g. a default config for pretrained imagenet is `3,224,224`, you should use the same shape of data which trained your model, in Tensorflow the format is usually HWC and in other models the format is usually CHW.

-#### 2.3 Inference Parameter Configuration
+#### 2.4 Inference Parameter Configuration
+The field `params` contains your inference parameter configuration.

 * batch_size: the batch size you use for model inference, we recommend this value to be not small than 4 and not larger than 512, as batch size increases, you may get some gain in throughput and multiple times slow down in latency (inference time per batch).
 * top_n: the top-N result you want for output, **note:** if the top-N number is larger than model output size of the the final layer, it would just return all the outputs.

-#### 2.4 Spark Configuration
+#### 2.5 Spark Configuration
+The field `spark` contains your spark configuration.

 * master: Your cluster address, same as parameter `master` in spark
 * driver_memory: same as parameter `driver-memory` in spark
 * executor_memory: same as parameter `executor-memory` in spark